How to Learn Chinese in 3 Months: 9 Must-use Strategies to Get Fluent Fast

-An easy platform for finding Chinese tutors either online or in your area is Wyzant.
-There are tons of qualified tutors that you can quickly search for and narrow down by filtering based on their rates, qualifications, distance from you and more.
+An easy platform for finding Chinese tutors online or in your area is Wyzant.
+You can quickly search for many qualified tutors and narrow down by filtering based on their rates, qualifications, distance from you and more.

 The site italki is another good option if you’re interested in one-on-one lessons online.

 Use your time with the tutor to drill your pronunciation and work on both spontaneous and practiced speaking.

 Ideally, your tutor is a trained language teacher who understands foreigners’ difficulties with Chinese phonetics and tones.

 4. Practice Writing in Longhand